lammps/lammps/doc/src/Modify_style.rst

   FILE pointers and only be done on MPI rank 0.
 Use the :cpp:func:`utils::logmesg` convenience function where possible.

-- header files should only include the absolute minimum number of include files and **must not** contain any ``using`` statements;
+- Header files, especially those defining a "style", should only use the absolute minimum number of include files and **must not** contain any ``using`` statements.
+Typically that would be only the header for the base class.
+Instead any include statements should be put into the corresponding implementation files and forward declarations be used.
-  rather the include statements should be put into the corresponding implementation files.
-For implementation files, the "include-what-you-use" principle should be employed.
-However, when including the ``pointers.h`` header (or one of the base classes derived from it) certain headers will be included and thus need to be specified.
-These are: `mpi.h`, `cstddef`, `cstdio`, `cstdlib`, `string`, `utils.h`, `fmt/format.h`, `climits`, `cinttypes`.
-This also means any header can assume that `FILE`, `NULL`, and `INT_MAX` are defined.
+  For implementation files, the "include what you use" principle should be employed.
+However, there is the notable exception that when the ``pointers.h`` header is included (or one of the base classes derived from it) certain headers will always be included and thus do not need to be explicitly specified.
+  These are: `mpi.h`, `cstddef`, `cstdio`, `cstdlib`, `string`, `utils.h`, `vector`, `fmt/format.h`, `climits`, `cinttypes`.
+  This also means any such file can assume that `FILE`, `NULL`, and `INT_MAX` are defined.

-- header files that define a new LAMMPS style (i.e. that have a ``SomeStyle(some/name,SomeName);`` macro in them) should only use the include file for the base class and otherwise use forward declarations and pointers; when interfacing to a library use the PIMPL (pointer
+- Header files that define a new LAMMPS style (i.e. that have a ``SomeStyle(some/name,SomeName);`` macro in them) should only use the include file for the base class and otherwise use forward declarations and pointers; when interfacing to a library use the PIMPL (pointer